Ghost of Tsushima: Sales

-In Japan, the game was also the best-selling game during its debut week, with 212,915 copies being sold.
+In Japan, Ghost of Tsushima was also the best-selling game during its debut week, with 212,915 units being sold.
 The game was out of stock in some stores in Japan during its launch month.
-The game remained in the top 30 best-selling video games in Japan for more than 15 consecutive weeks, totaling over 412,000 copies sold.
-It had the second-highest lifetime sales for a Sony first-party video game, only behind Marvel's Spider-Man.
+The game remained in the top 30 best-selling video games in Japan for more than 15 consecutive weeks, totaling over 412,000 units sold.
+It had the second-highest lifetime sales for a Sony first-party video game in Japan, only behind Marvel's Spider-Man.
+In May 2023, Sony confirmed that the game had sold over 1 million units in Japan.

+Worldwide, Ghost of Tsushima sold over 2.4 million units in its first 3 days of sales, making it the PlayStation 4's fastest-selling first-party original IP debut.
+In November 2020, It was reported that the game had sold over 5 million units.
+By July 2022, it had sold 9.73 million units.
+In September 2024, Sucker Punch announced that it had sold over 13 million units.

+According to court documents filed by Sony in the Microsoft/Activision merger, the game was highly profitable.
+Against a reported budget of $60 million, it had generated $397 million in total revenue as of the filing in 2023.

 Awards

 In addition to the following awards, the game was selected by PlayStation Official Magazine – UK and Hardcore Gamer as their Game of the Year.

-Film adaptation
+Adaptations

 On March 25, 2021, Sony Pictures and PlayStation Productions announced the development of a film adaptation of the game, directed by Chad Stahelski.
 The film will be produced by Stahelski, Alex Young, and Jason Spitz of 87Eleven Entertainment alongside Asad Qizilbash and Carter Swan of PlayStation Productions.
 Sucker Punch will serve as executive producers, with Peter Kang overseeing production on the studio's behalf.
 On April 12, 2022, Takashi Doscher was brought on to write the screenplay.
+The film is in development.

+Jin Sakai made a cameo in episode 15 of the Secret Level TV series.

+In January 2025, Sony announced an anime inspired by the game's multiplayer mode, titled Ghost of Tsushima: Legends.
+It is being produced by Kamikaze Douga in partnership with Aniplex and Sony Music and directed by Takanobu Mizuno, with series composition by Gen Urobuchi; it is scheduled to be released on Crunchyroll in 2027.